 "Other changes to urine in early pregnancy include the appearance of white particles, which is simply an increase in a normal and healthy, milky vaginal discharge called leukorrhea, which keeps your vagina moist and clean," Maya says.

 If you think you might be pregnant take a pregnancy test and speak to your doctor for further advice.
+If you have a negative pregnancy test, your doctor will be able to advise on other reasons why you might be experiences changes to your urine.

 5. You're taking medication